LordNature/LinuxConfigs/README.md

 These are my configuration files for my Linux setup.
 The configuration files will work on any distribution; however, there is a bootstrap file that only works on `VOID LINUX GLIB`.
 The bootstrap file installs a suite of programs and does not give any prompts to choose otherwise as it is mainly for personal use.
-If you wish to utilize the bootstrap file, the commands are quite simple to change.
+If you wish to utilize the ~bootstrap~ cooking file, the commands are quite simple to change.

-## .my-info
+## .my-recipe
 * **distro:** Void Linux *glibc*
 * **wm:** i3-gaps
 * **terminal:** st + zsh